xizhu1022/xizhu1022.github.io/_pages/about.md

 <!--
 I received my M.E. degree in Data Science under the supervision of Prof. <a href='http://staff.ustc.edu.cn/~cheneh/'>En-Hong Chen</a> and Prof. <a href='http://staff.ustc.edu.cn/~tongxu/'>Tong Xu</a> from <a href='http://en.ustc.edu.cn/'>University of Science and Technology of China (USTC)</a>, where I was a member of <a href='https://bigdata.ustc.edu.cn/'>Anhui Province Key Laboratory of Big Data Analysis and Application (BDAA)</a>, a part of <a href='http://cogskl.iflytek.com/'>State Key Laboratory of Cognitive Intelligence</a>.
 Prior to that, I obtained my B.E. degree in Computer Science from <a href='https://en.scu.edu.cn/'>Sichuan University (SCU)</a>.
 -->
-My research interests lie in machine learning and data mining, with an emphasis on graph neural networks, recommendation systems, and large language models (LLMs).
-Currently, I am especially interested in **LLM for graphs, LLM-based agents, and LLM-enhanced recommendation**.
+My research interests include:
+- Graph Machine Learning: Graph Neural Networks, Graph Foundation Model
+- Large Language Models: LLM-based Agents, LLM-based Recommendation
+- Data Mining Applications: Recommendation Systems, Information Retrieval, Social Network Analysis

-<p style="color: red;">I am open to any interesting discussions, feel free to drop me a message.
-Please check out my CV <a href='https://drive.google.com/file/d/1nqvRzEVvnH8xFXgpun0VOcLB9LkFPUW6/view?usp=drive_link'>here</a>(updated on June 2024).</p>
+<p style="color: red;">I am open to any interesting discussions, so feel free to reach out.
+You can view my CV <a href='https://drive.google.com/file/d/1_sUCoyiULqHJVRXjy1lu3WS6FYzS4g7t/view?usp=drive_link'>here</a> (updated on Oct 2024).</p>
 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->